-During the quarter, our longs contributed 8.5% to our returns with strong contributions from Apple, as analysts continue to look forward to 5G, UnitedHealth Group, which continued to rebound from the fear of a Medicare-for-All policy, Blackstone, whose fundamentals remain best in class and Microsoft and Autodesk, which continue to be amongst the leading software vendors in the shift to cloud computing.
-The most significant detractors from performance this quarter were Teradata, which had an unexpected quarterly miss and management change, and SmileDirect Club, which continues to suffer from a poorly executed IPO.
+Our returns this quarter were aided by particularly strong contributions from Apple, as analysts continue to look forward to 5G, UnitedHealth Group, which continued to rebound from the fear of a Medicare-for-All policy, Blackstone, whose fundamentals remain best in class and Microsoft and Autodesk, which continue to be amongst the leading software vendors in the shift to cloud computing.
+The only significant detractors from performance this quarter were Teradata, which had an unexpected quarterly miss and management change, and SmileDirect Club, which continues to suffer from a poorly executed IPO.
+We review our biggest contributors and detractors in more detail in the Portfolio Review section of the letter below.
+Fundamentals remained strong throughout our portfolio as we enter 2020.
+The business prospects, balance sheets and secular trends within our portfolio remain extremely strong and, despite the year's strong returns, valuations throughout our portfolio do not, in our opinion, reflect the long term earnings and free cash flow growth prospects for our holdings.